firaaz/fmanage/README.md

-# This is a program to automatically move files around the file system
+# This is a program to automatically organize the files on the system to the appropriate structure

 - Work in progress